minal444/CTCI/CTCI/Readme.txt

 4. check for white space
 5. String is immutable.
 It's conentnt cant be change . strng always creates new string while doing modification
 6. Looks for duplication specifically in array
+7. c# use List instead of ArrayList for type variable like List<int>

 /********** Stack and Queue********************/
 1. Make sure to do Pop, Push, Peek, Size, IsEmpty(), capacity